k1nd0ne/VolWeb/README.md

 <img width="1718" alt="image" src="https://github.com/user-attachments/assets/ded4d50e-23ee-4154-bc22-0ddb76678495">

-# Issues & Feature request
+# 👔 Issues & Feature request

 If you have encountered a bug, or wish to propose a feature, please feel free to create a [discussion](https://github.com/k1nd0ne/VolWeb/discussions) to enable us to quickly address them.
 Please provide logs to any issues you are facing.

-# Contributing
+# 🤘 Contributing

 VolWeb is open to contributions.
-Follow the contributing guideline to propose features.
+Follow the contributing guideline in the documentation to propose features.

 # Contact